-In accordance with the Michigan Department of Education (MDE) and the COVID-19 Preparedness Plan, the Academy will administer a benchmark assessment within the first nine weeks of school, mid and the last nine weeks of the school year.
+In accordance with the Michigan Department of Education (MDE) and the COVID-19 Preparedness Plan, the Academy administered a benchmark assessment within the first nine weeks of school, will administer a second in the winter (December-January 2021) and a third within the last nine weeks of the school year.
 The benchmark assessment that will be used is the Northwest Evaluation Association (NWEA) of Measure of Academic Progress (MAP).
 The NWEA is a nationally normed and computer-adaptive test that will be administered to all grade K-8th grade students three times in the 2020-21 school year, in the fall (within the first nine weeks of the start of school), the winter, and in the spring to determine whether students are making meaningful progress toward mastery of the standards.
 The NWEA MAP is aligned to the Common Core Standards and listed by the Michigan Department of Education as an approved testing tool.